google/fscrypt/README.md

 # Initialize encryption on a new empty directory
 >>>>> mkdir /mnt/disk/dir1
 >>>>> fscrypt encrypt /mnt/disk/dir1
-Should we create a new protector?
-[Y/n] y
 The following protector sources are available:
 1 - Your login passphrase (pam_passphrase)
 2 - A custom passphrase (custom_passphrase)